jafreck/aztk/docs/00-getting-started.md

 ```
 This will create a *.aztk* folder with preset configuration files in your current working directory.

-If you would like to initialize your AZTK clusters with a specific development toolset, please pass one of the following flags:
+If you would like to initialize your `aztk` clusters with a specific development toolset, please pass one of the following flags:
 ```bash
 aztk spark init --python
 aztk spark init --R